 The life cycle of silk moth starts when a female silk moth lays eggs.
 The caterpillar or larvae are hatched from the eggs of the silk moth.
 The silkworms feed on mulberry leaves and give rise to pupa.
-In pupa stage, a weave is netted around by the silkworm to hold itself.
-After that it swings its head, spinning a fiber made of a protein and becomes a silk fiber.
+In the pupa stage, a weave is netted around by the silkworm to hold itself.
+After that it swings its head, spinning a fibre made of a protein and becomes a silk fibre.
 Several caterpillars form a protective layer around pupa and this covering is known as the cocoon.
 The silk thread (yarn) is obtained from the silk moth’s cocoon.
-The life cycle of silkworm is explained below in details.
+The life cycle of the silkworm is explained below in detail.

 Stage 1: Egg

-An egg is the first stage of the life cycle of silkworm.
+An egg is the first stage of the life cycle of the silkworm.
 The egg is laid by a female moth which is mostly the size of small dots.
-A female moth lays more than 350 eggs at a time.in the springtime, the eggs hatch due to the warmth in the air.
+A female moth lays more than 350 eggs at a time.
+In the springtime, the eggs hatch due to the warmth in the air.
 This procedure happens once in every year.